matn7/CS-Notes/src/main/java/java/Java11.md

     - Thread1 check the status and gets OK.
 It suspends.
     - Thread2 checks the status and gets OK.
 It reads EOF from the buffer and sets the status to EOF, then terminates.
     - Thread1 runs again.
 It tries to read data from the buffer, but, there's no data.
 It throws an exception or crashes.
-- Because the threads cab interfere with each other when checking and setting the condition, Thread1 tried to do something based on obsolete information.
+- Because the threads can interfere with each other when checking and setting the condition, Thread1 tried to do something based on obsolete information.
 When it checked the status, it was OK.
 - But by the time it acted on the condition it checked, the status had been updated by Thread2.
 Unfortunately, Thread1 doesn't see the updated information, and because of that, it does something erroneous.